AaronWongNSC/aaronwongnsc.github.io/_posts/2020-4-24-Getting-the-Blog-Running.md

 I was not able to get any of the themes to work.
 Github has a list of [supported themes](https://pages.github.com/themes/) but when I tried to apply it I got an email that said *"You are attempting to use a Jekyll theme, 'midnight', which is not supported by GutHub pages."* Maybe I'm doing something wrong.
 The [instructions](https://help.github.com/en/github/working-with-github-pages/adding-a-theme-to-your-github-pages-site-using-jekyll) seems to say that if I put `theme: midnight` into the *_config.yml* file, that this should just work.
 But it didn't.
 I'll have to investigate that further.

-But right now, everything is a black box.
-I've never used this before and so right now things work and I'm not entirely sure what's happening.
+But everything is a black box.
+I've never used this before.
+Things work, but I'm not entirely sure what's happening.
 I'll probably start by trying to break down the files in the *_layouts* folder.